RyXeleron/ExecStats/README.md

 300+ scripts, including bigger scripts such as:

-VenoxHub,
+- VenoxHub

-VenoxWare,
+- VenoxWare

-SwagMode,
+- SwagMode

-ScriptsQP (qp hub)
+- ScriptsQP (qp hub)

 Have been possibly identified to be / or conspiring to be abusing vulnerabilities across all executors, which will likely be used in attempts to steal your information.
 As a necessary precaution, all 4 of those scripts have now been blacklisted from Solara, and other scripts are being investigated.